 Corns snakes make a rattling noise with their tails to scare away threats.
 It’s a defense mechanism that’s intended to make potential predators believe that the corn snake is highly venomous.

-We’ll look at precisely why corn snakes vibrate their tails.
-It’s all a part of their rich evolutionary history, and could be due to Batesian mimicry.
+We’ll look at the reasons why corn snakes vibrate their tails.
+It’s all a part of their evolution, and is likely a form of Batesian mimicry.

 Batesian mimicry is named after Henry Walter Bates, an English scientist from the Victorian era.
 He found that certain animals mimicked the behavior of more dangerous species.

 The milk snake is from the same family as corn snakes.
-They have a banded pattern that’s similar to another snake, the coral snake, from a different family.
-Coral snakes are among the most venomous of all U.S. snakes.
+They have a banded pattern that’s similar to the coral snake, from a different family.
+Coral snakes are among the most venomous of all native U.S. snakes.

-Milk snakes, by contrast, are harmless.
-But even though they’re harmless, milk snakes can still scare a predator because they seem like the venomous coral snake.
+Milk snakes, by contrast, are non-venomous.
+Even though they’re harmless, milk snakes can still scare a predator because they resemble the venomous coral snake.
 That’s at the heart of why corn snakes rattle their tails.